awsdocs/amazon-cloudsearch-developer-guide/doc_source/troubleshooting.md

 ## Large Number of 5xx Errors When Uploading Documents to an Amazon CloudSearch Domain<a name="troubleshooting-upload-timeouts"></a>

-If you parallelize uploads and your domain is on a search\.m1\.small instance, you might experience an unacceptably high rate of 504 or 507 errors\.
+If you parallelize uploads and your domain is on a search\.small instance, you might experience an unacceptably high rate of 504 or 507 errors\.
 Setting the desired instance type to a larger instance type will increase your update capacity and reduce the error rate\.
 For more information about handling 5xx errors, see [Handling Errors](error-handling.md)\.
 For information about prescaling your domain to increase upload capacity, see [Configuring Scaling Options in Amazon CloudSearch](configuring-scaling-options.md)\.

 ## Search Latency and Timeouts in Amazon CloudSearch<a name="ts.searchfailures"></a>